-The 5th Annual WBMT / World Health Organization (WHO) Workshop and Scientific Symposium in collaboration with the Chinese Hematopoietic Stem Cell Transplantation Committee and the Chinese Medical Association was held at Beijing Kuntai Hotel, Beijing, China from September 19-21, 2018, focusing on the development of a HCT global outcome registry and advanced technology for HCT in emerging countries.
-The attendees were approximately 500 and most of the domestic attendees were relatively young physicians and the other medical professionals.
-Evaluations concluded:
+The 5th Annual WBMT / WHO Workshop and Scientific Symposium in collaboration with the Chinese Hematopoietic Stem Cell Transplantation Committee and the Chinese Medical Association was held at Beijing Kuntai Hotel, Beijing, China from September 19-21, 2018, focusing on the development of a HCT global outcome registry and advanced technology for HCT in emerging countries.
+The attendees were approximately 500 and most of the domestic attendees were relatively young physicians and other medical professionals.
+They concluded that it was a successful workshop and that they learned that different regions and differing times require different approaches to the challenges of HCT internationally.
+The scientific, social and organizational parts were outstanding.
+Following the pattern of the other meetings of the WBMT; we developed some new scientific aspects of importance.

-- This was a successful workshop and we have learned that different regions and differing times require different approaches to the challenges of HCT internationally.
-We have shown in WBMT that we can work with local partners to adapt to these changes and Beijing was no exception. - The scientific, social and organizational parts were outstanding.
-Following the pattern of the other meetings of the WBMT; we developed some new scientific aspects of importance. - Congratulations were offered for the extremely well-arranged 5th WBMT workshop.
+Congratulations were offered for the extremely well-arranged 5th WBMT workshop.
 Most important was the very high-quality program and lectures and the large number of local and international speakers.
-This is in addition to the exceptional arrangements of logistics including venue, lecture room, audiovisuals, exhibit, registration, meals and many others. - It was encouraging to note that the Central Administrative Office, WBMT and the Local Administrative Office communicated well each other.
-This was a model for the preparation of future workshop/scientific symposia sponsored by the WBMT.
+This is in addition to the exceptional arrangements of logistics including venue, lecture room, audiovisuals, exhibit, registration, meals and many others.
+It was encouraging to note that the Central Administrative Office, WBMT and the Local Administrative Office communicated well each other.
+This was a model for the preparation of future workshop/scientific symposia sponsored with the WBMT.